 When Lord Windemere won the race in 2013 and then went on to win the Gold Cup the following year, he became the latest in a line of horses to achieve that most remarkable of doubles.
 One of the Gold Cup’s most famous winners, Arkle, achieved his first win at the Festival back in 1963 before going on to lift the meeting’s most famous trophy every year for the following three years.
 Since records began in 1946 the race has only not run twice, once in 2001 when the whole Festival was cancelled because of Foot-and-Mouth and once in 1947 because of heavy snow and frost.

 The second race on the second day of the Festival has plenty to recommend it.
 As a novice’s chase there will be loads of excitement for punters, many of whom won’t need much encouragement as they start to gear up for the arrival of the Queen Mother Champion Chase later in the day.
 None of the horses taking part will have won a race before the season began, so this could be a chance to win on one of the biggest stages in the world.

 There’s little argument that it’s not the most exciting race of the day, with the aforementioned Queen Mother Champion Chase taking that particular honour.
 This is one that’s absolutely worth watching in terms of the future, though, as more than a few winners of the race have gone on to win the Gold Cup.
 Don’t always feel as though you have to go with the shortest odds, either; two horses have won at 33/1 since the 1980s.
 Form also isn’t necessarily an indicator, with Albertas Run winning it in 2008 in only his second race of that season.

 Coverage of Ladies Day will always revolve around what’s going on off the course rather than on it, particularly when it comes to stunning outfits and the regular turn out of celebrities.
-The races have plenty to keep you entertained, though, and the RSA Chase is no exception.
+The races have plenty to keep you entertained, though, and the Brown Advisory Chase is no exception.